Code-Institute-Submissions/SimpleX-Calculator_DecResub/README.md

 __User level Testing__

-I distributed the app's URL to my friends and family members in order for them to test the app's fundamental math features (mobiles, laptops, etc.)
+I distributed the app's URL to my friends and family members in order for them to test the app's fundamental math features (laptops)

 * All maths functions implemented are working perfectly.

 __Bugs__

   * User is able to carry out just three (3) functions on the app, he/she will have to run the program again.
+This was fixed by removing the break statement which was initially in between the function written to prompt users to carry out calculations again.

 __Frameworks, Libraries and Programs Used__

 * Git